orhaimwerthaim/AOS-WebAPI/docs/version2/SDL_documentation.md

 ```
 project: tic_tac_toe
 ```
-Next, in the EF file, users describe horizon, which means the number of steps the AOS' look-ahead when it selects the next action.
+Next, in the EF file, users describe horizon, which means the number of steps the AOS' look-ahead when it selects the next action.</br>
 ```
 horizon: <number of look-ahead steps>
 ```